-In creating a character avenue, the Spine Road will be distinguished through its streetscape treatment, with regards to the following components -
+In creating a character avenue, the Spine Road will be distinguished through the streetscape treatment related to its components.
+What follows is a continuation of the elements and treatment described for the approved Block Plan 51-1 CDG -

-- Lay-by street parking opportunities within mixed-use nodes - On-street bike lanes - Urban boulevards and tree planting, including options for tree grates (precast concrete or iron) for areas of expected high pedestrian traffic (i.e. boulevards adjacent to retail within the mixed-use nodes) - Island medians with options for decorative paving - Crosswalks at major intersections and at the NHS pedestrian pathway crossings - Street lighting with potential for hanging baskets and banners at key locations - · Street character transition from mixed-use nodes to standard boulevard treatment
+- Some lay-by street parking opportunities within mixed-use nodes - On-street bike lanes - Urban boulevards and tree planting, including options for tree grates (precast concrete) for areas of expected high pedestrian traffic (i.e. boulevards adjacent to retail within the mixed-use nodes) - Island medians with options for decorative paving - Crosswalks at major intersections. - Enhanced pedestrian crossings at key locations - Street lighting with potential for hanging baskets and banners at key locations - Street character transition from mixed-use nodes to standard boulevard treatment

-From a built-form standpoint, the Spine Road will be defined by a variety of housing forms and densities, combined with a concentration of public use amenities found primarily within the strategically located mixed-use nodes.
+From a built-form standpoint, the Spine Road will be defined by a variety of housing forms and densities, combined with a concentration of public use amenities found primarily within the strategically located mixeduse nodes.
 Right-of-way widths through the nodes reflect a more comfortable pedestrian scale with reduced building set-backs that frame the road, yet still balance cycling, transit and vehicular movement objectives.

-With respect to the boulevards on the intersection approaches within the mixed-use nodes, the character of the Spine Road is intended to reflect an urban streetscape treatment, responding to a greater level of pedestrian traffic associated with adjacent higher density residential, street related retail/service functions, public transit stops and open space amenities.
+With respect to the boulevards on the intersection approaches within the mixed-use nodes, the character of the Spine Road is intended to reflect an urban streetscape treatment appropriate to the built form found along it, responding to a greater level of pedestrian traffic associated with adjacent higher density residential, street related retail/service functions, public transit stops and open space amenities.

-Outside the mixed-use nodes, the character of the Spine Road will be largely influenced by the variety of land uses that define its edges, including residential flankage built-form, schools (high school & jr. elementary school), stormwater management ponds and a Local Park.
+Outside the mixed-use nodes, the character of the Spine Road will be largely influenced by the variety of land uses that define its edges, including lane-based residential built form, front-loaded residential, residential flankage conditions, a public school, a local park and convenience commercial blocks.
 The treatment of these uses along the Spine Road interface is critical to establishing the character of the street.
 In particular, the treatment of the residential flankage conditions will strive to create built-form designs that are effectively oriented to the Spine Road (with driveways on the local street) that minimize the exposed impact of rear yards and associated fencing.